awhdesmond/fasthttp/README.md

 #### Features
 * Multithreaded, asynchronous request handling.
 * HTTP persistent connection and pipelining (for HTTP/1.1).
-* Specify server configuration in a .yml file [TODO]
 * Supports HTTP HEAD, GET methodes.
+* Supports HTTP POST (but application developer need to include external HTTP request body parser)
 * Supports Chunked-Transfer [TODO]
 * Supports Conditional GETs (If-Modified-Since)
 * C++ Functors callback programming pattern.
 * In-memory file manager with cache to speed up reads of the same file.
+* Specify server configuration in a .yml file

 ### Getting Started
 The repository contains a `Vagrantfile` that provisions an `Ubuntu 14.04` VM to help with setting up of the dev environment.
 In order to utilise the `Vagrantfile`, make sure Vagrant is installed on the local machine.
 Vagrant also requires a VM provider - a common option is VirtualBox- to be installed.